ISISComputingGroup/lewis-ess/docs/developer_guide/developing_lewis.rst

     (lewis-dev)$ pytest system_tests\lewis_tests.py

 It is good practice to run these tests regularly during development and, also, look for opportunities to add more tests.
-The tests will also be run via Travis CI.
+The tests will also be run via the CI system.

 A more comprehensive way of running all tests is to use ``tox``, which creates fresh virtual environments for all of these tasks: